US senators say it is 'urgent' for Hezbollah-Israel war to de-escalate soon | Law-Order

 The Israeli military and Hezbollah have a window to de-escalate tensions along Lebanon's southern border before a possible Israeli military offensive against the Lebanese armed group, two Democratic U.S. senators told Reuters on Wednesday.
 Senators Chris Coons and Richard Blumenthal met Lebanese officials on a tour of the region, which has been gripped by conflict following Hamas's Oct.
 7 attack on Israel, which responded with a heavy air, land, and sea assault on Gaza.

-That 2006 resolution ended the last major conflict between Hezbollah and Israel and says no armed factions should be present in a swathe of south Lebanon except the Lebanese army.
-"I think there's an urgency for both sides in taking this opportunity to de-escalate and to withdraw," Coons said.

-Foreign ministers and top envoys from various Western countries have visited Lebanon in recent weeks to urge a diplomatic resolution to the fighting in the south.
-France submitted a written proposal to Lebanon earlier this month.
+France submitted a written proposal to Lebanon earlier this month on a possible diplomatic resolution.
 U.S. envoy Amos Hochstein has also been working on a plan, which Coons said he hoped was "making steady progress" without sharing further details.
+He said there was an "urgency" for both sides to de-escalate.
+The senators said they told Lebanese Speaker of Parliament Nabih Berri, who heads the Hezbollah-allied Amal Movement, that Israel "is not bluffing" about an offensive.

+"It's not just rhetoric.
+It will act.
+And we hope that that message was conveyed to Hezbollah," Blumenthal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)